 Many can be conceived, likely related primarily to catch and depletion by some combination of stock and/or spatial stratum.
 However, these might be left for a “second round”, as they would become more pertinent in the face of greater model complexities possibly introduced at that time, such as changing spatial distributions of stocks and/or catches (resulting from changed proportional allocations to different fleets).

 References

 Ailloud et al. 2017.

+Anon 2014.
+See page 4

+Anon.
+2019 Panel 2 report.